acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 Several past ACF editors have provided tips on how to write good questions.
 Please consult the following guides:

-[Jerry Vinokurov’s Guide to Writing Questions](/jerry-guide) is intended for newcomers and has guides on basic principles of good writing.
+* [Jerry Vinokurov’s Guide to Writing Questions](/jerry-guide) is helpful for newcomers and teaches basic principles of good writing.
-[Subash Maddipotti’s Tips on Question Writing](/subash-guide) provide excellent advice on what to avoid when writing questions.
+* [Subash Maddipotti’s Tips on Question Writing](/subash-guide) provide excellent advice on what to avoid when writing questions.
-[Andrew Hart’s Primer on Regular Difficulty](/andrew-hart-regular-difficulty) is an excellent resource for teams writing questions for ACF Regionals (or a “regular difficulty” tournament).
+* [Andrew Hart’s Primer on Regular Difficulty](/andrew-hart-regular-difficulty) is an excellent resource for teams writing questions for ACF Regionals (or a “regular difficulty” tournament).

-In addition to the above question-writing guides, we recommend that you consult past ACF sets as models of question writing.
+In addition to the above guides, we recommend that you consult past ACF sets as models of question writing.

 * For ACF Fall-level difficulty: 2017 ACF Fall, 2018 ACF Fall, and 2020 ACF Fall
+* For ACF Winter-level difficulty: 2020 ACF Winter
 * For ACF Regionals-level difficulty: 2010 ACF Regionals and 2019 ACF Regionals
 * For ACF Nationals-level difficulty: 2017 ACF Nationals, 2018 ACF Nationals, and 2019 ACF Nationals

 ## Discounts/Penalties

-We offer discounts for early submission of packets, and levy a penalty for late packet submissions.
-The exact schedule will be set in each tournament's announcement.
+We offer discounts for packets submitted early, and levy penalties for packets submitted late.
+The timeline and the amounts of discounts and penalties is listed in each tournament's announcement.

 **Gross deviation from packet-formatting guidelines:** $50 penalty